-The mesoclimate of Old Mission Peninsula is unique not only in the state of Michigan but in the world.
+The mesoclimate (the climatic conditions experienced by a vineyard site) of Old Mission Peninsula is unique not only in the state of Michigan but to the world.

 Eight distinct wineries comprise this stunning appellation, and they have been well recognized by international wine enthusiasts.
 Discover the beauty of the Old Mission Peninsula and experience its award winning wines: Riesling, Chardonnay, Pinot Grigio, Pinot Noir, Merlot, Gewürztraminer, sparkling varieties and prestigious ice wines.

 Our brochure is available for download here.
-Thank you for your interest in Old Mission Peninsula wines.
+Take it with you on your wine trail tour.
+Cheers!